Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "format": if @c "parser" is set to @c "strptime-format", then this is the user-defined format to parse with.

-  The following transformations commands are executed in the following order:
+  Next, any transformation commands for a dataset node are executed.
+These are performed in the following order:
   - @c "columns-rename": an array of column rename commands, which contain the following:
     - @c "name": the column to rename.
     - @c "new-name": the new name for the column.